Ukrainian breakthrough attempts thwarted: developments in Kursk Region

-MOSCOW, September 17. /TASS/.
-The offensive of the battlegroup North continues in the Kursk Region, several brigades of the Ukrainian armed forces have been defeated over the day, the Russian Defense Ministry said.
+MOSCOW, September 19. /TASS/.
+Russian troops repelled three Ukrainian attempts to break through the border in the Kursk Region over the past 24 hours, the Defense Ministry said.

-In addition, the Russian military repelled five attempts of the enemy to break through the border towards the settlements of Veseloye and Medvezhye.
+The enemy lost more than 300 military personnel over the day.
+Kiev's total losses have reached over 14,950 men.

 TASS has gathered the key news about the unfolding situation.